|

 I pay for house insurance, but I don't regret it or demand my money back when my house doesn't burn down at the end of the year.
 I'm grateful to still have the house.
 When my husband is still alive, I am

-to guard you and your family against the possible disruptions due to computer failures.
+Emergencies will happen.
+Emergency preparations are an insurance policy to guard you and your family against the possible disruptions due to predicted or unpredicted emergencies.

 - Power failures